grafana/loki/docs/getting-started/logcli.md

       --tls-skip-verify  Server certificate TLS skip verify.
       --cert=""          Path to the client certificate.
       --key=""           Path to the client certificate key.
+      --org-id=ORG-ID    org ID header to be substituted for auth

 Commands:
   help [<command>...]